duncanmalashock/elm-physics-2d/README.md

 - [x] Collision response (custom)

 ### Issues
+1. Incorrect translation between world units and screen units in example
 1. Destructuring to check for `objectId` matches requires a pair of tuple pattern matches (clunky and brittle)
-1. Incorrect translation between world units and screen units in example
+1. Lots of imports from elm-geometry and elm-units in example